Our Favorite Japan Ryokans

 The most notable ryokans we have experienced and listed below, (including Tawaraya and Hiiragiya) showcase traditional Japanese aesthetics with the works of craftsmen, artisans, and artists displayed on the walls of the rooms and public areas.
 Even the flowers are meticulously arranged to symbolize the various seasons.
 Each room features tatami floors, ”shoji” paper windows, “fusuma” doors, comfortable sleeping futons, a traditional cypress wood tub, and a table with supplies for making tea and for your “kaiseki” dinner presentation.

 As an added cultural experience while enjoying your kaiseki dinner in your room, we may also arrange special, private geisha entertainment.
-A Geiko (geisha term in Kyoto), Maiko (apprentice Geiko) and Jikata (musician Geiko) charm you with traditional Japanese song and dance.
-Our Lynch and Xu families having experienced this at Hiiragiya ryokan, rest assured this is a unique, once-in-a-lifetime experience!
+A Geiko (geisha term in Kyoto), Maiko (apprentice Geiko), and Jikata (musician Geiko) charm you with traditional Japanese song and dance.
+Our Lynch and Xu families have experienced this at Hiiragiya Ryokan, rest assured this is a unique, once-in-a-lifetime experience!

 Please enjoy this list of our top favorite ryokans and be sure to check out Randy Lynch’s tips for staying at a ryokan at the end: